 - Must have a permanent establishment in the UK.

-- Must not be a member of a partnership (LLP).
+- Must not be a Limited Partnership (LLP) company.

 2. Are you also a Knowledge Intensive Company (KIC)?